Supervisor/supervisor/docs/api.rst

         .. describe:: stderr_logfile

-            Absolute path and filename to the STDOUT logfile
+            Absolute path and filename to the STDERR logfile

         .. describe:: spawnerr